 Heritage, art, music and, on Sundays, churchgoers continue to congregate in the oldest building of the city (1306).

-The Oude Kerk presents itself in various ways: three or four international and high-profile exhibitions a year, numerous activities, permanent collection presentations and wonderful near-weekly concerts, to name but a few.
+The Oude Kerk presents itself in various ways: three or four international and high-profile exhibitions a year, numerous activities, permanent archive presentations and wonderful near-weekly concerts, to name but a few.

 This is how we keep a visit to the Oude Kerk safe after COVID-19: read more